DrBomb/ExpressionAppBridge/README.md

  * Stops sending tracking data when confidence value is low
  * Blendshape calibration via config file
  * Internal averaging for position and rotation values
+ * Config script to help with the confusing camera config

 ## Requirements